 Defects and Liability

 Liability is not always based on the driver’s negligence.
 Oftentimes, there are recalls done on ATV vehicles, which could place the liability on manufacturers.
-There have been various ATV companies who recently issued recall notices.
+There have been various ATV companies that recently issued recall notices.
 In April 2021, Kawasaki recalled their ATVs due to a fire hazard.
 In March 2020, Kawasaki recalled another ATV model for the same reason.
 In 2020, Polaris recalled their Phoenix ATVs because there were incidents of the throttle breaking, and drivers being unable to stop.
 Since there may be potentially multiple defendants, it is advised to consult an attorney.
 Our experienced all-terrain vehicle attorneys will assist you in determining liability, and take the mystery out of litigation.
-To better learn and get an idea of the legal steps our attorneys at Heidari Law Group will take when bringing your personal injury case to court, visit our page here.
+To better learn and get an idea, check out the personal injury legal steps our attorneys at Heidari Law Group will take when bringing your personal injury case to court.

 Common injuries associated with ATVs include: